This woman brought more books by Black authors to her local library | CBC News

 'We just didn't find as many books of people that look like us'

-An Almonte, Ont., woman turned her disappointment at a lack of diversity at the local library into action.
+An eastern Ontario woman turned her disappointment at a lack of diversity at the local library into action.

-Renée Kokonya Sullivan and her husband Bart Sullivan have been putting on a dance to celebrate Black History Month for the past three years in the small town about 50 kilometres southwest of Ottawa.
+Renée Kokonya Sullivan and her husband Bart Sullivan have been putting on a dance to celebrate Black History Month for the past three years in the town of Almonte, just west of Ottawa.

 "We were trying to find books and we just didn't find as many books of people that look like us," she said.